 This lesson plan is our another attempt at using an animated video for teaching.
 The lesson plan is based on a video by Steve Cutts “Happiness” and it tells a story of our modern society focused on pursuing happiness through buying more and more.
-The wonderful video which inspired us to create this consumerism lesson plan was recommended by Anastasia O., one of our Patrons (Thanks again, Anastasia 🧡💙💜).
+The wonderful video which inspired us to create this consumerism lesson plan was recommended by Anastasia O., one of our members (Thanks again, Anastasia 🧡💙💜).

 This consumerism lesson plan starts with one activity which will make your students focus on two things: word formation and discussion.
-First, students have to complete a set of quotes concerning happiness, fulfilment and consumerism with correct forms of words given.
+First, students have to complete a set of quotes concerning happiness, fulfillment and consumerism with correct forms of words given.
 Next, when they finish, check the answers and ask students to discuss the quotes.
 All of them are a nice intro to the video and give students a clue to what the video is about.

 As this animated video is without any voiceover, we’ve decided to not include any “listening for details” comprehension questions, but rather make students summarize what they see.
 In the video-related exercise, students get the beginnings of sentences which will help them summarize the contents of the video.
 You can play the video twice and ask your students what they’ve noticed (any words on the screen, modified companies’ logos, etc.).
 There are a lot of things hidden in the video, so if you want to prepare beforehand, you can read this article.